It is important to watch out for hidden toxins in our foods. Not everything we put into our mouths that we think is healthy, is healthy.

 Nearly all the vitamin C sold in vitamins in the U.S is derived from genetically modified corn.
 It’s also called ascorbic acid.
 Nearly all the ascorbic acid used in the natural products industry is derived from GMOs.
 As there is no existing supply of certified organic, non-GMO ascorbic acid available anywhere in the U.S, sourcing non-GMO vitamin C must be from outside.

 Vitamin C blocks acrylamides from causing damage to the body.
 If Vitamin C is from a GMO source as above, we may want to rethink their source.
 Strawberries, blackcurrants and natural citrus juice, and dark leafy green vegetables are a much better choice of natural, full spectrum vitamin C.

 Acrylamides are cancer-causing chemicals produced during the cooking of carbohydrates.
 For example, fried snacks contain acrylamides.
 These are not listed on labels because they are not ingredients, but they are chemicals produced during cooking or frying.
 Acrylamides have been linked to cancers.

 A bag of organic snack chips (crisps in the UK) can have just as many acrylamides as a bag of conventional snack chips.
 This is why fried snacks such as chips should be eaten only sparingly.

-As part of a healthier lifestyle it’s important we look out for and take out all of these hidden toxins.
-Our health depends on it.
+As part of a healthier lifestyle it’s important to look out for and take out all of these hidden toxins.
+Our health may depend on it.